Jawad-Nasir/Mart-App/README.md

 # Mart-App

-This repository contains a simple shopping cart application written in C. The application allows users to select items from three categories: Clothes, Edibles, and Electronics, and calculates the total bill based on the selected items.
+This repository contains a simple Mart application written in C. The application allows users to select items from three categories: Clothes, Edibles, and Electronics, and calculates the total bill based on the selected items.

 # Usage